 Instead, Laura has adopted a custom homepage design using customized copywriting and visual content to highlight exactly what her personal brand's core values are, and what she has to offer to her audience.

 Well, as you can see, there's quite a bit of preparation needed before launching your lifestyle blog, and hopefully, reading through this guide has given you some ideas, pointers, and inspiration.

 The next thing you might want to do is start putting together your action plan.
 Let's go through a quick overview of what we've covered, along with some additional things that we might have missed.

 I know I keep banging on about this but please take your time.
 Once your lifestyle blog is launched, you can start making small changes here and there.
 You ou can build in new pages, content, products, and services.

 Look at your blog as a launchpad blog where you can focus on making continued improvements for growth and success.

-Now go make something happen.
+OK, I've written enough here, now go make something 'real' happen.
 The best of luck!

 Affiliate Disclaimer: Please note that this post contains affiliate links to various blogging products, Amazon products, and web hosting services that I recommend.
 This means if you click on one of these affiliate links and make a purchase of one of these products or services, I will be paid a small commission, at no additional cost to you.
 Thank you for your support.
 You can read my full earnings disclaimer here.